csommerl/js120/lesson2/lesson2_notes.md

 1. `Object.getPrototypeOf(obj)` returns `obj`'s prototype object.
 2. `Object.setPrototypeOf(obj, newProtoObj)` sets the prototype of `obj` to `newProtoObj`.

 Using `setPrototypeOf` to set a prototype of an empty object is equivalent to using `Object.create`.
-This function implies that an object can have *only one* prototype at the next level up in the prototypal chain.
+This function implies that an object can have *only one* prototype at the next level up in the prototype chain.
 But an object's prototype can itself have a prototype.
 See The Prototype Chain below.

 The `[[Prototype]]` property stores a *reference* to the object's prototype, which means that any changes to the prototype object are inherited by the child object.